A Theory of Dichotomous Valuation with Applications to Variable Selection: Endowment Bias

-Among the family of Beta-Binomial distributions for the model size, Theorem \ref{thm:ShapleyValue} provides a few equivalent characterizations of the Shapley value.
-Not surprisingly, it reassures about the suitability of the marginal loss component $\lambda[v;\mu]$ in distributing the expected model performance $\mathbb{E} v(\mathbf{S}) - v(\emptyset)$, if the Shapley value is used in variable selection.
+Finally, among the family of Beta-Binomial distributions for the model size, Theorem \ref{thm:ShapleyValue} provides a few equivalent characterizations of the Shapley value.
+Not surprisingly, it reassures the suitability of the marginal loss component $\lambda[v;\mu]$ in distributing the expected model performance $\mathbb{E} v(\mathbf{S}) - v(\emptyset)$.

 \begin{theorem} Assume $\mu = \mu[\eta; \mathrm{BN}]$ where $\eta$ follows a Beta distribution with parameters $(\theta,\rho)$.
-Then the following are equivalent: (i) $\psi [v;\mu] = \Psi [v]$; (ii) $\sum\limits_{i\in \mathbb{N}} \psi_i[v; \mu] = v(\mathbb{N}) - v(\emptyset)$; (iii) $\sum\limits_{i\in \mathbb{N}} \lambda_i [v;\mu] = \mathbb{E} v(\mathbf{S}) - v(\emptyset)$; (iv) $\sum\limits_{i\in \mathbb{N}} \gamma_i [v;\mu] = v(\mathbb{N}) - \mathbb{E} v(\mathbf{S})$; (v) $\theta=\rho=1$. \end{theorem}
+Then the following are equivalent: (i) $\psi [v;\mu] \equiv \Psi [v]$; (ii) $\sum\limits_{i\in \mathbb{N}} \psi_i[v; \mu] \equiv v(\mathbb{N}) - v(\emptyset)$; (iii) $\sum\limits_{i\in \mathbb{N}} \lambda_i [v;\mu] \equiv \mathbb{E} v(\mathbf{S}) - v(\emptyset)$; (iv) $\sum\limits_{i\in \mathbb{N}} \gamma_i [v;\mu] \equiv v(\mathbb{N}) - \mathbb{E} v(\mathbf{S})$; (v) $\theta=\rho=1$. \end{theorem}